-C. Field Results for Over-current Protection Applications
+C. Field Results for Overcurrent Protection Applications

-The wireless protection IED with over-current element, installed in a control room of a 27.6 kV substation.
-On the other side, wireless MU sending SV messages to protection IED kept in the field.
-The result for the over current element operation is tabulated in Table V for the A-G fault element.
+The wireless protection IED with an overcurrent element is installed in a control room of a 27.6-kV substation.
+On the other side, wireless MUs are sending SV messages to the protection IED is kept in the field.
+The result for the overcurrent element operation is tabulated in Table V for the A-G fault element.